dcastil/tailwind-merge/README.md

 function getDefaultConfig(): Config
 ```

-Function which returns default config used by tailwind-merge.
+Function which returns the default config used by tailwind-merge.
 In fact, `twMerge` is just built like this:

 ```ts
 const twMerge = createTailwindMerge(getDefaultConfig)